sauraen/zcamedit/README.md

 existing C file**, overwriting only the camera / action commands within the cutscene data in those scenes.
 This means you can edit cutscenes in the base game, as well as create new cutscenes in existing scenes in the base game.
-If working on a new map in fast64, there are **two export steps**: saving the scene as C with fast64 (including the non-positional cutscene commands), and then exporting into that same C file with zcamedit.
+If working on a new map in fast64, there are **two export steps**:
+- In the fast64 OoT tools pane, `Export Scene` or `Export Cutscene` (this exports the non-positional cutscene commands)
+- File > Export > z64 cutscene C source (zcamedit export), and choose the same C file you exported in the last step. zcamedit will write the positional cutscene commands into the existing cutscenes in that file.

 ## Installation